KVSlab/morphMan/docs/source/Miscellaneous.rst

 it is more convinient to controll a morphological parameter like maximum curvature, or the angle in the bend.

-The idea behind ``calculate_alpha_beta_values.py`` is to use the centerline as a proxy for the new geometry, and manipulate that for a range of ``--alpha`` and ``--beta`` values.
+The idea behind ``calculate_alpha_beta_values.py`` is to use the centerline as a proxy for the new geometry, and manipulate only the centerline for a range of ``--alpha`` and ``--beta`` values.
 The resulting 2D data can be fited to a surface spline, from which one can easly collect an approporiate value for ``--alpha`` and ``--beta``.

-For a more detailed description, please see [3]_.
+For more information on the input parameters in the script For a more detailed description, please see [3]_.

 Common
 ======
-In ``common.py`` we have collected all general functions used by multiple scripts.
+In ``common.py`` we have collected generic functions used by multiple scripts.
 Many of the functions wrap existing vtk and vmtk functions in a more pythonic syntax.
-Instead of writing 6-7 lines of code to initiate a vtk-object, and set each parameter, and the input surface, one can call one line with all the arguments.
+Instead of writing 6-7 lines of code to initiate a vtk-object, and set each parameter, and the input surface, one can call one function with multiple arguments instead, see for instance :meth:`common.threshold`.

 In addition to wrapping vtk and vmtk functionality, there is also new methods for manipulating centerlines and Voronoi diagrams.